top of page

 The Algorithm Knew!

-In a hurry?
-Skip to my 100 word summary In June 2025, OpenAI's automated systems flagged an 18-year-old's ChatGPT account after detecting conversations describing gun violence.
+In June 2025, OpenAI's automated systems flagged an 18-year-old's ChatGPT account after detecting conversations describing gun violence.
 The account belonged to Jesse Van Rootselaar, a teenager in Tumbler Ridge, a remote town of 2,700 in the Canadian Rockies.
-Open-AI Company employees debated alerting the Royal Canadian Mounted Police, reviewed the conversations and assessed threat levels.
-They then decided the activity did not meet t
+Seven months later, on February 10, 2026, Van Rootselaar killed her (his) mother and 11 year old half brother at home, then went to Tumbler Ridge Secondary School and shot five students and a teaching assistant before ki

 Simon Turpin